gbdev/pandocs/content/Video_Display.md

 bits of the address are ignored (treated as zero), the upper 3 bits are ignored either (destination is always in VRAM).

-Writing to FF55 starts the transfer, the lower 7 bits of FF55 specify the Transfer Length (divided by 10h, minus 1).
-Ie. lengths of 10h-800h bytes can be defined by the values 00h-7Fh.
-And the upper bit of FF55 indicates the Transfer Mode:
+Writing to this register starts the transfer, the lower 7 bits of which specify the Transfer Length (divided by 10h, minus 1), ie. lengths of 10h-800h bytes can be defined by the values 00h-7Fh.
+The upper bit indicates the Transfer Mode:

 ==== Bit7=0 - General Purpose DMA ==== When using this transfer method,